Midnight Sons: Marvel Zombies

 A new Midnight Sons team is sanctioned by A.R.M.O.R., a government agency that monitors and polices alternate realities from Earth-616.
 The team is chosen by Morbius, who enlists Daimon Hellstrom, Jennifer Kale, and Werewolf by Night to contain the zombie virus outbreak from further spreading into the 616 universe.
 The team makes a brief appearance at the end of Marvel Zombies 3 and fully appears in Marvel Zombies 4.
 Man-Thing and the Hood join the team later in the series.

 Damnation

-During the Damnation storyline, Wong and the ghost of Doctor Strange's dog Bats assembled Blade, Doctor Voodoo, Elsa Bloodstone, Ghost Rider, Moon Knight, Iron Fist, Scarlet Spider and Man-Thing to form the third incarnation of the Midnight Sons so that they could help Doctor Strange fight Mephisto's forces in Las Vegas.
+During the Damnation storyline, Wong and the ghost of Doctor Strange's dog Bats assemble Blade, Doctor Voodoo, Elsa Bloodstone, Ghost Rider, Moon Knight, Iron Fist, Scarlet Spider and Man-Thing to form the third incarnation of the Midnight Sons so that they can help Strange fight Mephisto's forces in Las Vegas.

 Midnight Suns

-In 2022, the latest team was brought together when Strange Academy student Zoe Laveau projected a vision to supernatural characters across the Marvel Universe.
-Featuring Blade, Kushala, Magik, Wolverine, and Nico Minoru, the series also includes prominent appearances by characters such as Agatha Harkness, Clea Strange, and Doctor Doom.
+Some time later, a new version of the team is brought together when Strange Academy student Zoe Laveau projects a vision to supernatural characters across the Marvel Universe.
+Featuring Blade, Kushala, Magik, Wolverine, and Nico Minoru, the series also includes appearances by characters such as Agatha Harkness, Clea Strange, and Doctor Doom.

+Midnight Sons: Blood Hunt

+The original Midnight Sons reunite to fight a large scale vampire invasion during the Blood Hunt event with the vampire invasion being led by Blade.
+They end up figuring out that Blade is possessed by Varnae.